-The resolution of this conflict should involve support on different levels: on the one hand, the psychological level which can be adressed by means of psychotherapy, on the other hand the level of the technique of voice production, which can be influenced by voice therapy or pitch raising surgery.
+Resolving this inner conflict should involve working on different levels: psychological support can addressed by means of psychotherapy – the process of changing the voice itself is through voice therapy or pitch raising surgery.

-Should the voice adjustment prove insufficient for your individual needs after voice therapy, surgical options can be considered after individual consultation.
+Should you feel that therapy alone does not meet your individual needs surgical options can be considered after respective consultation.

 - Crico-thyroid approximation (thyroplasty type IV according to Isshiki)